ApploverSoftware/PGF/paths/lead-generation/running-campaigns-and-analysis.md

 ---
 ### About our core paths
 Core paths are directly related to professions we employ at Applover.
-Why exactly are these called **Core**?
+Why exactly are these called **core**?
 Because they represent how you can progress at your profession at Applover.
 Each core path covers all the things we're looking for from Applover's team members.

 ### How does it work?
 Each development path is divided into several milestones to be achieved along with your progression.
 Particular milestone represents a set of exemplary behaviors and skills that need to be mastered to accomplish the milestone.